benbjurstrom/benbjurstrom.com/benbjurstrom.com/content/best-vibecoding-stack.md

 And then there's authentication.
 You know how much boilerplate and decision-making goes into setting up auth in a Node project?
 In Laravel it's all built into the framework.

 When you ask an AI to "add a feature that sends an email when a user signs up," it doesn't have to decide which email library to use, how to configure it, or where to put the code.
 There's one way to do it.
 The Laravel way.
 Documented extensively.
-With conventions the AI already knows.
+With conventions the AI is already familiar with.

 ## Inertia.js and React

 You still get the entire React ecosystem.
 [Shadcn](https://ui.shadcn.com/).
 TypeScript.
 All of it.
-[Inertia.js](https://inertiajs.com/) gives you React on the frontend exactly where it excels, with Laravel handling everything on the backend.
+When you build a Laravel application with [Inertia.js](https://inertiajs.com/) you can use React for the frontend where it excels with Laravel handling everything else.

-**This is my preferred stack: React and TypeScript on the frontend, Laravel on the backend, Inertia gluing them together.**

 ![React, Inertia, Laravel](best-vibecoding-stack-1767746069402.webp)